Skip to contents

 • Interact with the project maintainers to refine/change/prioritize your issue and identify what branch will be targeted (see below).

 • Trivial changes to comments or documentation do not require creating a new issue.
+You may post your ideas in gaia’s GitHub Discussions.

 Making Changes